 Your first impression of Bangkok is usually one of wide-eyed awe as you whizz through the maze of traffic-mired city streets.
 But within the first hour of arriving, daze turns to wonder as the magic begins to unveil.
 Brightly decorated pagodas peek out behind time-worn buildings, aromatic spices waft from street stalls, and cheery locals greet you with ‘Sawadee Kha!’ – it’s not called the ‘land of smiles’ by chance.

-New to our portfolio is the laid-back island of Koh Chang, and a stay among the jungle-covered peaks, sweeping bays and coral reefs is the perfect antidote to bustling Bangkok.
+A stay among the jungle-covered peaks, sweeping bays and coral reefs of laid-back Koh Chang is the perfect antidote to bustling Bangkok.
 Santhiya Tree Koh Chang Resort is a palatial-style resort fronting pretty Klong Prao beach, and the ambience here matches the distinctively Thai feel of this island.
 Slow the pace with complimentary paddle-boarding and snorkelling, or drift away with a massage in the ocean-view pavilion.
 For those looking for more to do, whip up a Thai feast during an authentic cooking class or take a trip to Bao Bang Floating Village for boat-fresh seafood.

 Centuries of European and Asian influence have transformed Peninsula Malaysia into a melting pot of contrasting cultures.
 Chinese and Indian settlers have made their mark on the cuisine and eclectic neighbourhoods, whereas the British have left their stamp with grand architecture, cricket fields and high tea.